 This is one of the biggest blogging mistakes you could make, ever!

-Although you don’t have to spend thousands of dollars to create a profitable blog but you should definitely invest money on getting a good design, web hosting, having access to the right tools etc.
+Although you don’t have to spend thousands of dollars to create a profitable blog you should definitely invest money in getting a good design, web hosting, having access to the right tools, etc.

 Isn’t your blog your virtual office?

 If yes, then why not brand it with a premium theme?

 A premium theme, apart from making your blog beautiful and easy to convert, helps boost your blogging credibility.

 When someone visits your blog and sees you have invested a good sum in your blog maintenance, he or she knows you are here for business and not running away.